 The Pacific Council’s Junior Fellowship program is a great opportunity for students and recent graduates to gain valuable experience behind the scenes of a non-profit foreign affairs organization.
-Learn more about what our Junior Fellows do here at the Pacific Council by reading interviews with and published articles by previous Junior Fellows here and here, impact statements from previous Junior Fellows below, and profiles of previous Junior Fellows below.
-Also check out a Facebook Live video presentation about water scarcity by our Fall 2017 Junior Fellows.
+Learn more about what our Junior Fellows do here at the Pacific Council by reading their profiles below, impact statements from the previous cohort of Junior Fellows, and the published articles by current and previous Junior Fellows here and here.

-Impact statements from our Spring 2018 Junior Fellows
+Impact Statement from our Summer 2019 Junior Fellows

-Impact statements from our Fall 2017 Junior Fellows
+Impact Statements from our Spring 2019 Junior Fellows

 Tamzin Astani is a recent high school graduate who has a passion for international policy just like her parents who have been members at the council for a long time.
 Tamzin worked as an intern broadly helping out the whole staff of the Pacific Council when help was needed.
 She did a range of projects from labeling the disorganized supply cabinets to logging data from charts into salesforce to prepping for events.
 For her Junior Fellow Term Project, Tamzin talked about the refugee crisis highlighting experiences from her recent trip to the Moria refugee camp in Lesvos, Greece.
 Following her internship, Tamzin will be attending the American University of Paris in the Fall and will continue to use the skills she learned at the Pacific Council.